joshgrib/2017S-coursework/hss371a/notes/20170307_roadToThePC.md

 ## IBM PC
 **1981**
 * Release of Model 5150 - the origin of Windows, based on this architecture
-* 62% of manframe market
+* 62% of mainframe market
 * 60%(1970) - 32%(1980) of computer market

 To come up with a different idea, they said "what would we do if we weren't IBM", and found a bunch of random cheap parts and put them together. **Because of making a product out of pieces anyone can get, people just made their own**.
 Then they got a ton of competitors and some are better.